Ultimate guide to creating your construction project management plan

 Project breadth

 This document includes an overall summary of what the project encompasses, as well as how you plan on approaching it.
 Along with the project’s core features and objectives, this section should establish an anticipated timeline, including when activities are expected to be completed.
+Modern plans also incorporate risk assessment frameworks and contingency planning for supply chain disruptions.

 Design and budgeting information

 The design portion should include any example photographs, computer-generated images, 3D models, and blueprints illustrating the building’s exterior and layout.
+In 2025, this increasingly includes Building Information Modeling (BIM) data and digital twin specifications.

 The building’s design (along with resource information) will allow you to estimate costs and accurately devise a comprehensive project budget.
 From there, you can subtract costs from the expected amount of revenue generated from the building, which will likely be of particular interest to stakeholders.
+Consider including dynamic pricing models to account for material cost volatility.

 Allocated resources and tasks

 Once resources (such as labor, materials, tools, and equipment) have been decided on, it’s important to then indicate how they’ll be allocated.
+With 75% of construction leaders planning to invest at least $100,000 in workforce planning technology, resource allocation has become increasingly data-driven and strategic.

 Ensure you’re documenting assigned tasks with an expectation for the deliverables to be finished on time.
-Dividing the construction project plan into smaller segments and breaking down work to be completed by contractors can make complex projects more manageable—it also allows project managers to track progress sufficiently.
+Dividing the construction project plan into smaller segments and breaking down work to be completed by contractors can make complex projects more manageable.
+It also allows project managers to track progress sufficiently.

 Teams and people involved